Eid al-Fitr: Palestine, Jordan, and Lebanon

 In Lebanon, many concerts take place during Eid al-Fitr by Lebanese and other Arab superstars.
 Musicians also perform on the Beirut waterfront.
 Other activities include art exhibitions.

-Ma'amoul and Kahk are popular cookie treats baked and consumed during Eid in Palestine, Jordan, Syria and Lebanon.
+Ma'amoul and Kahk are popular cookie treats baked and consumed during Eid in the region.

 Iraq

 In Iraq, kleicha (the traditional snack) and lamb are popular foods.

 The Iraqi Kurds tend to visit cemeteries to remember their lost ones one day before the festival.
 After the prayers, Iraqi Kurdish families would gather together for large breakfasts of rice and stew, as well as candies, nuts and caffeinated beverages.